DawnDeWaay/tdd-amplify-react/README.md

 ## Usability
 Customers rarely ask explicitly for a usable product.
 In this application rich world that we live in it's assumed that applications will be delivered with common sense usability baked-in.
 When I look at the application as it stands, a few things pop out at me.
 1. Header - there's no heading telling you what this application does
-1. Validation - there's no form field validation
+1. Form Validation - there's no form field validation
 1. Reset Form - after a note is created the form fields are not reset

 ### Header